2023 Japanese Grand Prix – Getting Around Guide

 Flights to Japan

 The closest international airport to the Suzuka Circuit is Chubu Centrair International Airport (NGO), which serves the nearby city of Nagoya and offers domestic, regional and long-haul connections.
 Popular direct routes from NGO include Tokyo, Seoul, Bangkok, Shanghai, Hong Kong, Abu Dhabi and Frankfurt.
-Alternatively, you may fly into one of Tokyo's larger hub airports; Tokyo's Narita Airport (NRT) and Osaka's Kansai Airport (KIX) have a wider selection of international flights.
+Alternatively, you may fly into one of Tokyo's larger hub airports, Tokyo's Narita Airport (NRT) or Osaka's Kansai Airport (KIX), have a wider selection of international flights.
 You can then take a domestic flight, bullet train or bus to Suzuka.

 - Trains from Osaka-Namba Station: There are two hourly limited express train services to Shiroko Station.
 One is direct and the other requires a transfer at the Tsu Station.
 You will need to purchase and reserve your seat at least a day before you plan to travel.
 This ride takes approximately 100 minutes and you can use the Kintetsu Rail Pass.

-Kyoto: Experience traditional Japanese culture in the former imperial capital of Kyoto, less than 100 km west of Suzuka.
+Experience traditional Japanese culture in the former imperial capital of Kyoto, less than 100 km (62.1 mi) west of Suzuka.
 With over 1,000 temples and 400 shrines, Kyoto has one of the largest collections of Unesco World Heritage sites in the world.
 Must-sees include the Nanzen-ji Temple and the Fushimi-Inari-Taisha Shrine.
-Other highlights include Nijo Castle, the Gion Geisha district and Kameyama-koen Park, where you can encounter wild monkeys.
+Other highlights include Nijo Castle and Kameyama-koen Park, where you can encounter wild monkeys.